SinanAghayev/EconSim/README.md

 During the simulation, various data will be written to files in the Assets/Data directory.
 Each country, currency, service, and person will have its own data file.

 Use the Python script in the Python file to visualize the data written in the simulation.

+# Visualization
+After running the Python script, the program expects an array of numbers as input from you.

+## 1. Class type to visualize:

+   0 - Country

+   1 - Currency

+   2 - Person

+   3 - Service

+## 2. Component of class to visualize:

+   a) For Country:

+     1 - Balance
+     2 - GDP
+     3 - Balance in Currency 0*
+     4 - GDP in Currency 0*
+     5 - Inflation

+   b) For Currency:

+     1 - Value
+     2 - Demand
+     3 - Supply

+   c) For Person:

+     1 - Balance
+     2 - Balance in Currency 0*
+     3 - Save Urge
+     4 - Country
+     5 - Age
+     6 - Number of services bought

+   d) For Services:

+     1 - Base Price
+     2 - Price
+     3 - Price in Currency 0*
+     4 - Demand
+     5 - Supply
+     6 - Total number of all bought services ( Same for all services )
+     7 - Type of service

+## 3. The number of days to be included (OPTIONAL):
+   Show the simulation from day 0 to the given input.
+If not given, then it is defined as MAX_DAYS as the default.

+\* **Currency of the first (0 indexed) country is chosen as a comparison medium.**

 # Customization
 You can customize several parameters in the Main script: